ks961/-d3vtool-hooks/README.md

 ### usePersistentState

-`usePersistentState` is a custom hook that helps manage state and persists it in `localStorage` (or a similar storage).
+`usePersistentState` is a custom hook that helps manage state and persists it in `localStorage`.
 It allows you to store and retrieve state values across sessions and tabs, with an option to clear the state from storage when the component unmounts.

 #### API